davestewart/phomemo-cli-raw/README.md

 If you're not using the Phomemo M02S/Pro, you will need to edit `src/print/index.js` to change `BYTES_PER_LINE` to match your paper.

-There is not a technique for this; "guess & check" was originally used to figure it out.
+Note that the original value of 70 was determined "guess & check".

 ## Credits

-This code was cobbled together by reading the very helpful breadcrumbs left by:
+The [original repo](https://github.com/vrk/cli-phomemo-printer) and printing functionality was created by [Victoria Kirst](https://github.com/vrk) – thanks to the very helpful breadcrumbs left by:

 - [vivier/phomemo-tools](https://github.com/vivier/phomemo-tools): lifesaver for having the protocol documented & providing the general algorithm
 - [Phomemo Thermal Printing On MacOS](https://brainbaking.com/post/2023/02/phomemo-thermal-printing-on-macos/): gave me faith that this was even possible!

+The additional server functionality, Sharp migration, code refactor and improved docs were added by [Dave Stewart](https://github.com/davestewart).